figueroaignacio/figueroaignacio/README.md

-Hello.
-I own a computer and I started learning to code.
+Hi there.
+I own a computer, and I sometimes make it do things… like code.